khansgithub/pkb/README.md

 Building a prototype knowledge base to consolidate small sippets of information I've kept in gists.
 The tool will primarily present a UI to search for differnet snippets based on their metadata.

-Project is WIP and primarily for learning and experimentation.

 [demo](https://pkb-wine.vercel.app)